 Heraklion, Crete - credits: pamuk/Shutterstock.com

-Despite its small size as a country, Greece has one of the largest coastlines in the world, thanks to its many islands.
+Despite its small size as a country, Greece has one of the largest coastlines in the world, thanks to its many islands, and subsequently a great number of ferry tickets varying in price.
 Its coastline exceeds 15,000 kilometers and ranks 9th in the world rankings of the countries with the longest coastlines.
+As a result, this makes Greece the perfect destination for an island-hopping itinerary.

-The islands of the Aegean Sea are divided into seven complexes: Crete, Evia, the Islands of the Northeast Aegean (Lesvos, Chios, Samos, Lemnos, Thassos, Ikaria, Samothrace, Fourni, Oinousses, etc.), the Sporades islands -with the most important islands being Skiathos, Skopelos, Skyros, and Alonissos-, the islands of Argosaronikos,- the most important of which are Salamis, Aegina, Poros, Spetses, Hydra, and Agistri-, the Cyclades -with the most important islands being Syros, Naxos, Santorini, Paros, Andros, Mykonos, Tinos, and Milos-, and the complex of the Dodecanese, -with the most important islands being Rhodes, Kos, Kalymnos, Leros, Karpathos, Patmos, Symi, Astypalea, Kasso, and Nisyros.
+The islands of the Aegean Sea are divided into seven main island groups.
+In fact, there are six main island groups plus Evia and Crete.
+The Greek main island groups are the North Aegean islands (Lesvos, Chios, Samos, Lemnos, Thassos, Ikaria, Samothrace, Fourni, Oinousses, etc.), the Sporades islands -with the most important of the Sporades islands being Skiathos, Skopelos, Skyros, and Alonissos-, the Saronic Gulf islands, - the most important of which are Salamis, Aegina, Poros, Spetses, Hydra, and Agistri-, the Cyclades islands -with the most important islands being Syros, Naxos, Santorini, Paros, Andros, Mykonos, Tinos, and Milos,- and the complex of the Dodecanese, -with the most important islands being Rhodes, Kos, Kalymnos, Leros, Karpathos, Patmos, Symi, Astypalea, Kasso, and Nisyros.

 Balos Lagoon, Crete - credits: Georgios Tsichlis/Shutterstock.com

-There are still a number of islands that are not part of a complex and are located very close to the mainland of Greece, the most important of which are Elafonisos at the southeastern tip of the Peloponnese, Ammouliani in the bay of Mount Athos, Paleo Trikeri in Pagasitikos and Trizonia Fokida in the Gulf of Corinth.
+There are still a number of islands that are not part of a complex and are located very close to the mainland of Greece, which boasts incredible sandy beaches.
+The most important of those are Elafonisos at the southeastern tip of the Peloponnese, Ammouliani in the bay of Mount Athos, Paleo Trikeri in Pagasitikos, and Trizonia Fokida in the Gulf of Corinth.

 A special case of islands is those found on inland waters, such as natural or artificial lakes, and rivers, with the most important being the Island of Ioannina on Lake Pamvotida and Agios Achilleiotis Lake Mikri Prespa and lagoons, with the most important being Tourlida in the Lagoon of Messolonghi.

-The land on the Greek islands, and mainly on the islands found in the Aegean Sea, is generally mountainous.
+The land on the Greek islands, and mainly on the Cyclades islands or the islands found in the Aegean Sea, is generally mountainous.
 Regardless, there are small plains, especially on the coast, while as a rule, their shores are rich and complex in their morphology.

 How to Decide Which Islands to Visit